CAPS Fellows Program

-- Socially Engaged – No matter where you serve, this experience will introduce you to meaningful ways of working in the world.
-All placement organizations are engaged in leadership and service, and as a CAPS Fellow you will have multiple opportunities to learn from colleagues and from your alumni mentor about their own pathways to purpose.
+- Socially Engaged – No matter where students serve, this experience will introduce them to meaningful ways of working in the world.
+All placement organizations are engaged in leadership and service, and as a CAPS Fellow the student will have multiple opportunities to learn from colleagues and from an alumni mentor about their own pathways to purpose.

-- Rooted in Reflection – Reflection is key to finding and deepening your sense of calling and purpose.
+- Rooted in Reflection – Reflection is key to finding and deepening the student’s sense of calling and purpose.
 Through individual and group reflective exercises, CAPS Fellows gain insight into themselves, how they might best serve others, and what a purposeful life could look like after Valpo.

 Fellows complete intensive summer internships that offer relevant real-world experience, accompanied by significant reflection in community with other Fellows.
 CAPS Fellows are placed with a broad range of regional and national organizations engaged in important forms of service and leadership, and intern with these organization for 9-11 weeks in the summer, for a total of 300 hours.